 If a pupil is late to school and arrives during registration, this will be recorded by the school administration team, who will ask parents to accompany the child into reception and sign a late book providing an explanation for the late arrival.
-The administrator/attendance officer will monitor punctuality and follow schools' absence management process
+The administrator/attendance officer will monitor punctuality and follow the school's absence management process.